AdobeDocs/campaign-classic.en/help/integrations/using/events.md

 It is configured in the **[!UICONTROL NmsPipeline_Config]** option under the "JSConnector" attribute.
 This javascript is called every time an event is received.
 It's run by the [!DNL pipelined] process.

-The sample JS file is cus:triggers.js.
+The sample Javascript file is cus:triggers.js.

 ### JavaScript function {#function-js}